£208m investment in the North to transform towns and cities | Department for Levelling Up, Housing & Communities

 While we’re willing to take whatever new powers and funding become available, we believe that those new powers we have secured still only scratch the surface of what areas like ours could achieve with true devolution.
 As soon as possible, we deserve at least the same powers and single funding settlements as trailblazer areas.
 Today’s announcement demonstrates the distance we have already travelled but we still have to work to deliver on the extraordinary potential of our area and our people.

-The government is also keen to make progress on discussions with Cumberland and Westmoreland and Furness, as well as Leicestershire, Leicester and Rutland, over future devolution deals.
+The government is also keen to make progress on discussions with Cumberland and Westmorland and Furness, as well as Leicestershire, Leicester and Rutland, over future devolution deals.

 The announcement strengthens the government’s commitment to levelling up towns and cities in the North and ensuring local leaders have the powers needed to make the most of future opportunities.